 Scenic Chair Lift Rides/Mountain Bike Haul Prices and Restrictions

 There are absolutely no age or weight restrictions to ride the chair lift to the top of Copper Mountain.
 The price for one scenic ride is $13 online and $15 at the ticket booth.
 You also have the option of lunch at the top included for $23.
 For unlimited bike haul lift rides for the entire day, it is $23 online and $25 at the ticket booth.

 Rocky Mountain Coaster

-The Rocky Mountain Coaster opened in 2018 and it had been on my family’s bucket list since then.
-I’d never been on an Alpine Slide and wasn’t sure what to expect.
-The Rocky Mountain Coaster was so much fun!
-You can’t see the top from where you start so I wasn’t sure how long the ride would be.
-I was surprised to keep going up and up and up.
+The Rocky Mountain Coaster opened in 2018 and had been on my family’s bucket list ever since.
+I’d never even been on an alpine slide so I wasn’t sure what to expect.
+We all loved it!
+Riding an individual roller coaster car through the beautiful Colorado forest is an epic experience.
+The top isn’t visible from where you start and the coaster seemed to keep going up and up and up.
+It is such a rush speeding down the mountain and around the hairpin turns.
 Each car has brakes so you can control how fast or slow you go on the way down.
-It is such a rush speeding down the mountain and around the hairpin turns.
-We all loved it!
+We have been back to Copper Mountain every summer to ride the coaster.

 Rocky Mountain Coaster Price and Restrictions